Explore Jobs

 6. Why do managers dislike performance evaluations?

-7. Can a performance appraisal be an unfair evaluation?
+7. Can a performance appraisal be unfair?

 Conclusion